-Carbon monoxide poisoning can kill.
-Although you cannot see, taste or smell the gas, symptons of carbon monoxide poisoning include:
+Carbon monoxide (CO) poisoning can kill.
+Although you cannot see, taste or smell the gas, symptoms of carbon monoxide poisoning include:

-Should you experience any of these symptons get some fresh air immediately.
-Open doors and windows and leave the building.
-You should seek medical attention immediately and explain your symptons may be related to carbon monoxide poisoning.
+If you suspect carbon monoxide poisoning or if your CO alarm sounds get some fresh air immediately.
+Open doors and windows, if possible, and leave the building.
+You should seek medical attention immediately and explain your symptoms may be related to carbon monoxide poisoning.

 If you suspect there is a carbon monoxide leak in your building, call the National Gas Emergency Service on 0800 111 999.